This post shows you how to install Steam on Ubuntu 16.04 LTS and above, as well as on Ubuntu-based distros like Linux

 Now, before you say it, I know: you’re reading this with a slightly egregious look on your face because, after all, it’s easy to install Steam on Ubuntu, right?

 Well, perhaps not as easy as it could be!

 You asked for this guide

-In this post I show you how to install Steam on Ubuntu 16.04 Xenial Xerus and up using recommended way, and the very much unrecommended way!
+In this post I show you how to install Steam on Ubuntu two ways: one easy, and one a little more involved.

-For the purposes of this guide I’m going to assume two things: 1) you’re already running Ubuntu, and 2) you have a device capable of running Steam and/or meets the Steam for Linux system requirements.
+For the purposes of this guide I assume two things: 1) you’re already running Ubuntu, and 2) you have a device capable of running Steam and/or meets the Steam for Linux system requirements.